EPORTER34/Andromeda/README.md

 ## Losses <br>
 ### Atmospheric Gas Absorption <br>
-Atmospheric gas absoprtion in this model is approximated using the formula <br>
+Atmospheric gas absoprtion in this model is approximated using the formula: <br>
 > A<sub>atm</sub> = γ(f) * L<sub>eff</sub> / sin(θ) <br>

 where: <br>